mobeho/HebrewDate/README.md

 ## JSON lists
 To help you build client side code that build Hebrew calendar
-You can use the JSONForHebrew class that generate JSON lists that required for that.
+You can use the **JSONForHebrew** class that generate JSON lists that required for that.
-This lists can integrated in http response in Rest APIs for instance.
+This lists can integrated in a http response in Rest APIs for instance.

-The paramters describe in the code of [JSONForHebrew.java](https://github.com/mobeho/HebrewDate/blob/master/src/main/java/org/mobeho/calendar/JSONForHebrew.java)
+The parameters described in the code of [JSONForHebrew.java](https://github.com/mobeho/HebrewDate/blob/master/src/main/java/org/mobeho/calendar/JSONForHebrew.java)

         json = JSONForHebrew.getYears(5780, true, 2, (byte) 4);
         assertEquals("{\"list\":[{\"year\":5780,\"shana\":\"התשפ\",\"siman\":\"בשה\"},{\"year\":5781,\"shana\":\"התשפא\",\"siman\":\"זחא\"}]}", json);